A Rolling Mincer is a hand-held device designed to mince small flavouring items such as herbs and garlic.

 You run the roller back and over whatever it is you want to mince.

-Some people say that some models aren't very sharp, even when new, and all you do is is bruise and mutilate the hapless herbs, with no cutting happening.
+Some people say that some models aren’t very sharp, even when new, and just bruise and mutilate the hapless herbs, with no cutting happening.
 Some people complain about too much of their herb getting stuck between the wheels.
-Even these people, however, admit that they may be good for people with arthritis.
+Even these people, however, admit that the tool be good for people with arthritis.